lamaranelson/chopinGPT/README.md

 ## Tech Stack

-* Next.js 15
+- Next.js 15
-* TypeScript
+- TypeScript
-* Tailwind CSS for styling
+- Tailwind CSS for styling
-* Prisma as ORM with a MySQL db
+- Prisma as ORM with a MySQL db to store changes in the system prompt.
+(If you are not deploying the app you can also use SQLite with Prisma)
-* OpenAI API for the LLM
+- OpenAI API for the LLM
-* ElevenLabs API for text-to-speech
+- ElevenLabs API for text-to-speech

 ## Installation